Estimated reading time: 12 minutes

 41. Heirlom Seeds – If you end up staying at your bug out location or somewhere else for a long time, you’ll need heirloom seeds if you want to start a garden.

-44. Instant Coffee – If you’re a caffeine addict, be sure to pack this so you can avoid caffeine headaches.
+44. Instant Coffee – If you're a caffeine addict, be sure to pack some instant coffee so you can avoid caffeine headaches.
+Or at least bring some caffeine pills.

 46. Laces – Don’t forget to bring extra laces for your shoes and boots.